Gold Discovery Day — January 21, 2017

 Opening day on the South Fork American River — April 8, 2017

 American Whitewater invites paddlers to the 5th Annual Opening Day of the South Fork American River Celebration organized by California Canoe & Kayak and Jackson Kayak.
 Mark your calendars for Saturday, April 4th for a day full of whitewater clinics, free shuttles and BBQ/Party, complete with a raffle and chance to win some great river gear!

 Join us for Opening Day Saturday, April 8th on the River at the CCK Outpost in Coloma!
 Special thanks to all of our sponsors for their generous contributions and to all of you for coming out and participating in this fun and memorable whitewater event!

 Easter Egg Hunt — April 15, 2017

 This year marks the 18th annual Coloma-Lotus Community Easter Egg Hunt and Family Picnic.
-The egg hunt starts at 11 AM in the meadow behind Back Street in Marshall Gold Discovery State Historic Park.
+The egg hunt starts at 11 AM in front of Sutter’s Mill Replica at Marshall Gold Discovery State Historic Park.
+PLEASE NOTE THAT THIS IS A LOCATION CHANGE.
+All public parking should be done at the North Beach parking lot.
 It’s open to local children ages 10 and under.
-Bring a picnic lunch and enjoy an afternoon in the Park.
+Bring a picnic lunch and enjoy an afternoon in the Park, but be aware that after 1:00pm day use fees will apply.
 Sponsored by the Coloma-Lotus Chamber of Commerce, Gold Trail Grange #452, Marshall Gold Discovery State Historic Park and local families.